-The yaw error vanishes if the flow is orientated perpendicular to the rotor plane since the flow deflection δ is compensated by the well-aligned ($\varphi = 0^{\circ}$) but skewed measurement μ .
-Negative γ values indicate flow from the left and positive values from the right.
-A positive flow deflection angle δ provokes the turbine to face more to the right when looking upwind.
+The yaw error vanishes if the flow is orientated perpendicular to the rotor plane since the flow deflection $\delta$ is compensated for by the well-aligned ( $\varphi=0^\circ$ ) but skewed measurement $\mu$ .
+Negative $\gamma$ values indicate flow from the left and positive values from the right.
+A positive flow deflection angle $\delta$ provokes the turbine to face more to the right when looking upwind.

-A methodology to estimate the flow deflection function $\delta(U{\infty}, \Omega)$ based on a comparison between the true wind direction measurement at the turbine with a nearby met mast or lidar bears further stumbling caused by the accuracy of the true north alignment.
+A methodology to estimate the flow deflection function $\delta(U\infty\Omega)$ based on a comparison between the true wind direction measurement at the turbine and a nearby met mast or lidar includes further stumbling caused by the accuracy of the true north alignment.
 An accurate true north alignment of a met mast wind direction instrument at hub height is difficult.
-The international standard for power curve verification testing based on nacelle anemometry (IEC 61400-12-2, 2013) provides a table with components of the combined uncertainty for a wind direction signal from the turbine and a met mast adding up to approximately $\pm 6^{\circ}$.
+The international standard for power curve verification testing based on nacelle anemometry (IEC 61400-12-2, 2013) provides a table with components of the combined uncertainty for a wind direction signal from the turbine and a met mast adding up to approximately $\pm 6^\circ$ .